na-na-hi/renget/archive/6wfys.md

 These will either be required by something you go to download in the future, or are fixes for engine level bugs in Skyrim.
 I can't think of a good reason not to have any of these.

 **Æ** .NET Script Framework - the creator has stated they will not be updating this for Analversary Edition.
-*note: Custom Skills Framework and Improved Camera, both available on Nexus currently, no longer require NSF.
-The only big thing missing is grass cache for grass LODs and if you really want them you'll figure something out.*
+*note: The only major thing that still requires this is grass cache for grass LODs and if you really want them you'll figure something out.*
 Address Library for SKSE Plugins - version independence for SKSE mods.
-Comprehensive Attack Speed Patch - SKSE - This caps attack speed so you won't ever get the 6 million swings per minute shit when mixing and matching a dozen mods that all include their own attack speed fixes.
+Comprehensive Attack Rate Patch - SKSE - This caps attack speed so you won't ever get the 6 million swings per minute shit when mixing and matching a dozen mods that all include their own attack speed fixes.
 Must-have.
-Spell Perk Item Distributor (SPID) - Note: versions after 6.40 cause NPCs to be naked.
-Roll back for the time being, IMO.
+Spell Perk Item Distributor (SPID) - This updates constantly and each update fixes some things and breaks other.
+Read changelog before picking a version IMO.
 Keyword Item Distributor (KID) - *note:* patching with these 2 distro mods is as easy as editing an .ini file.
 Make your own and upload them for anons
 JContainers SE
 SSE Engine Fixes (skse64 plugin)
 Mfg Fix - I don't remember why, but the other ones break shit.
-Make sure it's [this one.](https://www.nexusmods.com/skyrimspecialedition/mods/11669?tab=description)
+Make sure it's [this one (nexus link).](https://www.nexusmods.com/skyrimspecialedition/mods/11669?tab=description)
 SSE FPS Stabilizer
 powerofthree's Papyrus Extender (Go ahead and download everything by powerofthree, while you're at it.)
 SSE Display Tweaks